XorTroll/uLaunch/README.md

 *QDaemon* daemon process, appart from usual (and special) HOME menu functions, it also sends the console's foreground display via USB as a raw RGBA8 1280x720 ~3MB buffer. **QForegroundViewer** is the PC tool (WinForms) which intercepts those sent buffers and renders them.
 It is a bit laggy, but can be *very* useful for taking quick screenshots!

+This tool was used to take the screenshots shown above, all in full 1280x720 quality.

 Unlike the other projects, this one isn't essential and uLaunch would be perfectly usable ignoring this sent data.

 For more technical information about uLaunch and qlaunch, check [this](HOME.md).